bogzbonny/yeehaw/_TODO.md

       the only item is the menubar then the menu works fine

 01. Ensure that HorizontalStack has all the new functions added to VerticalStack
+01. WONT DO - makes things to confusing. make parent Not an Option in Pane

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-01. make parent Not an Option in Pane

 01. make window automatically focus when it's selected